-Over the years, I’ve worked with a long list of celebrated and influential personalities.
+Over the years, I’ve worked with a dense rolodex of celebrated and influential personalities.
 Multi-time bestselling authors.
 Internationally-known mental health experts.
 Top podcasters.
 Reality TV stars.
 Spiritual thought leaders.
 Generation-shaping entrepreneurs.

 And, time and again, I've noticed that most of them typically fall into one of two categories.

 The first is led by service.
 This person will lean in for a conversation or share their wisdom generously, even when there’s no money in it for them.
 They’re drawn to others who harmonize with what they believe is their unique purpose.
 When their head hits the pillow at night, should they feel they haven’t shown up as their most authentic and compassionate selves, they might be haunted by the ways they could be more attentive, caring, present or thoughtful.

 They aren’t entangled in a quest to prove that they’re “rare” or “special.”
 Instead, they’re driven by the desire to improve some aspect of society.
 These are the people who often show a lot of emotion (perhaps, tearfully) during interviews, because they’re truly living out their heart’s work.
 Their aim is impact.

 The latter is quite different.
 This person might cheat or pay for their accolades, then live out a facade for their audience without a second thought.
 They don't have to earn their success fairly per se; their hot button is the dream of basking in glory, even if it's fake.

 This person is notorious for chasing likes, shares and rankings because of the attention and applause that they believe those things will bring them.
 They might boast about themselves during interviews or attempt to micromanage the entire process, all the way until the end of its production.
 They're obsessed with their public image.
 They're transactional.
 There’s an energy of hustling–mostly to convince others (and, almost certainly, themselves) of their awesomeness.
 Their aim is influence.